solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

       for the active stake accounts are distributed.

-To help maintain the total capital balance and track/verify the reward distribution during rewarding phases, a new SysVar account, `EpochRewards`, is proposed.
-The `EpochRewards` Sysvar holds the balance of the rewards that are pending for distribution.
+To help maintain the total capital balance and track/verify the reward distribution during rewarding phases, a new sysvar account, `EpochRewards`, is proposed.
+The `EpochRewards` sysvar holds the balance of the rewards that are pending for distribution.